hjchin/DevOps/WebApp/README.Develop.md

 service "server" successfully built
 ```

-> **NOTES**: If you have turn on autosave in IDE, the build will be triggered very often.
+> **NOTES**: If you have turn on autosave in IDE, the build will be whenever the file is autosaved by IDE.

+&nbsp;

 Refresh `http://localhost:8080/weatherforecast` on browser and we will see 30 objects in the response.